Reliable fairness auditing with semi-supervised inference: Introduction

-To fill the current methodological gap in SS methods for fairness auditing, we introduce a unified framework, which we coin {\emph{Infairness}}, that enables precise estimation of a wide variety of commonly used group fairness metrics.
-We propose to impute the missing outcomes in the unlabeled data based on a regression model with carefully selected nonlinear basis functions.
-The imputation model is trained with the labeled data and the imputed outcomes are then used to evaluate subgroup performance for fairness auditing.
-Importantly, we show that the Infairness estimator is (i) consistent regardless of the specification of the ML or imputation model and (ii) guaranteed to achieve lower variance than supervised estimation with the labeled data when the imputation model is correctly specified.
-We also introduce asymptotic inference procedures and evaluate our method through extensive simulation studies and a real-world fairness audit using EHR data.
+Consequently, fairness audits within the biomedical domain often fall within a semi-supervised (SS) setting, in which a small labeled dataset is accompanied by a much larger unlabeled one.
+Traditional supervised auditing approaches rely solely on the labeled data, which limits estimation precision and increases the risk of missing performance disparities.
+While SS inference has been widely used to improve efficiency by leveraging both labeled and unlabeled data, it has yet to be rigorously developed in the context of group fairness auditing.
+To fill this gap, we introduce a unified SS framework, which we term {\emph{Infairness}}, that improves the precision of group fairness audits and, in turn, enables more powerful detection of subgroup differences without increasing labeling demands.

 The remainder of this article is organized as follows.
-Section \ref{s:pre} formally introduces the problem set-up and the parameters of interest.
-Section \ref{s:methods} details the Infairness method.
-Section \ref{s:asymp} presents our theoretical results, including the asymptotic distribution of our proposed estimator.
-Section \ref{s:sim} includes simulation studies that demonstrate our framework's efficiency across a broad range of settings.
-Section \ref{s:real} includes an application of our method to fairness auditing of an EHR-based phenotyping model for depression.
-We conclude in Section \ref{s:diss} with a discussion of the implications of our work and future research directions.
+Section \ref{s:rw} reviews relevant literature.
+Section \ref{s:pre} introduces the problem set-up.
+Section \ref{s:methods} details the methodology.
+Section \ref{s:asymp} presents theoretical results.
+Sections \ref{s:sim} and \ref{s:real} presents simulated and real data examples, respectively.
+We conclude in Section \ref{s:diss} with a discussion of the implications of our work.